vtomnet/gpt-mission-planner/README.md

 NOTE: if running on Mac, ensure you have network mode enabled for this to work.
 This capability is only available on version 4.29+ of Docker Desktop.
 If working in Linux, will work on any version.

+On arm macs, SPOT will be built from source.
+If necessary, you can force building SPOT from source on x86/64 by running `make build-image BUILD_SPOT=true`.

 ```bash
 $ make build-image
 ```